stepancar/tsTeam/docs/typescript-npm-modules.md

 * package.json - [standard npm module config](https://docs.npmjs.com/files/package.json)
 * .npmignore - [see](https://docs.npmjs.com/misc/developers)
+* lib - contains result of compulation. it is body of npm module.
-* src - sources of module
+* src - sources of module.
+Here you can store your ts files
 ## package.json
 example of package.json
 ```javascript